helloalexdodd/full-stack-expense-tracker/README.md

 to run the back end of this application in development mode.

+You will also need to create environment variables for the email and password if you want to test the Forgot Password functionality locally.
+Otherwise everthing should work as is.

-You must run both front and back ends of this application for it to function.
+# You must run both front and back ends of this application for it to function.